jstat/jstat/doc/md/core.md

 ## jStat Utility Methods

-Utilities that are used throughout the jStat library
+Utilities that are used throughout the jStat library.

 ### utils.calcRdx( num0, num1 )

-Calculate the decimal shift for the IEEE 754 floating point calculation correction.
+Calculates the decimal shift for the IEEE 754 floating point calculation correction.

 ### utils.isArray( arg )

-Test if `arg` is an array.
+Tests if `arg` is an array.

 ### utils.isFunction( arg )

-Test if `arg` is a function.
+Tests if `arg` is a function.

 ### utils.isNumber( arg )

-Test if `arg` is a number and not `NaN`.
+Tests if `arg` is a number and not `NaN`.